mesoform/Multi-Cloud-Platform-Foundations/Google/iam/workload_identity_federation/README.md

 See the [preconfigured defaults](#preconfigured-defaults) section  for details on configuration.

-Some defaults can be overwritten by configuring any of the attributes shown in the table below, but to replace the `attribute_mappings` rather than add to to the defaults, you will need to configure all the values in the table.
+Some defaults can be overwritten by configuring any of the attributes shown in the table below, but to replace the `attribute_mappings` rather than add to the defaults, you will need to configure all the values in the table.
 #### Provider Attributes
 | Key                      |     Type     | Required | Description                                                                                                                             |                                                           Default                                                           |
 |:-------------------------|:------------:|:--------:|:----------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------:|